High Conviction Fund

 Additions to the Fund

 Challenger (CGF) – Challenger is a leading provider of annuity products in Australia and manages a multi-boutique asset strategy in the Fidante division.
-With the stock trading at 11x forward PE or ~1x book value and offering double digit earnings growth in FY24, we thought it was opportunistic to add the stock to the portfolio.
-The capital position of the APRA regulated entity was resilient at 1.59x at the end of the financial year.
+With the stock trading at an attractive valuation and offering double digit earnings growth in FY24, we thought it was opportunistic to add the stock to the portfolio.

-Brambles (BXB) – BXB’s FY23 result highlighted the improving cash flow situation, however with the stock trading up at our fundamental valuation level, we think additional returns will be hard to achieve and have therefore divested our holding.
+- Brambles Limited (BXB) – While BXB was one of the Fund’s top performers in 2023, with the stock trading up at our fundamental valuation level, we think additional returns will be hard to achieve and therefore divested our holding during the final quarter of the year.

-Ansell (ANN) – We elected to sell-down our position following ANN’s Jul-23 trading update on valuation grounds.
-The FY24 guidance range implied minimal valuation upside when considering the risks associated with the manufacturing rightsizing and IT investment programs.
+Ansell (ANN) – Shares fell following ANN’s Jul-23 trading update whereby pricing declines and destocking trends were the key drivers of the weaker outlook.
+In our view, the FY24 guidance range implied minimal valuation upside when considering the risks associated with the manufacturing rightsizing and IT investment programs.
+As a result, we divested our position following this update.

 Blackmores (BKL) – BKL was acquired by Japanese conglomerate Kirin for $95/share, with shareholders voting to approve the takeover and receiving the final proceeds on August 10th.